 Never to be seen on stage except perhaps behind the curtain, Ian has been a member since 1990 and has had various jobs.
 Mostly they include child co-ordinator, parking supervisor, and front-of-house for the pantomimes.
 Behind the scenes he created and now maintains our web site, mailing lists, and online ticket sales.
 He served on the committee as our membership secretary for 4 years and continues to maintain our membership records.

 Joan joined the Dramatic Society in 1987, and after making the mistake of admitting that she could sew, has been on the wardrobe team ever since.
 A panto star, she is more often seen in animal roles, being in her time a lion, two halves of a horse, a fish and a toad.
 Her more recent stage appearances were in Steel Magnolias 2014, as Agatha Crusty’s sister-in-law in 2016, Granny Trill in Cider with Rosie 2017, and Tapioca Dripping, the cook in Dick Whittington 2018.

 [FDS member 1993-2008]: Roger is one of that rare breed who has featured as actor, director and writer with FDS.
 He first performed as Dr. Bradman in Blithe Spirit 1993 and after appearing in many productions his last stage appearance was as Selsdon in Mowbray in Noises Off 2006.
 His director's credits include such diverse productions as Oh What a Lovely War 1999 and Separate Tables 2003.
 Roger also created and produced the Old Tyme Music Hall in 1995 and wrote the pantomime Dreamers performed in 2006, which he based loosely on A Midsummer Night's Dream.

 [FDS member 2001-2018]: Amanda trained in dance and drama in London, and worked professionally until she got married.
 Her first production with FDS was in Daisy Pulls it Off 2001, followed by Brush Up Your Shakespeare 2002, Cabaret 2002 (as Sally Bowles) and too many more to mention.
 The Snow Queen 2015 was her first role in a panto, it was the starring role as the “baddie” herself!
 She went on to perform in many more productions, and also helped with directing, choreography and front of house.

-Debbie has been with FDS since 1987 She has appeared in a variety of productions.
-She was last on stage as Sir Veillance in the award-winning panto Arthur's Adventure 2017 and before that you may have spotted her "mirror image" in the 2016 panto Happily Ever After.
+Debbie has been with FDS since 1987 and has appeared in, and directed, a variety of productions.
+She was last on stage in Our Country’s Good (2019), and was Sir Veillance in the award-winning panto Arthur's Adventure (2017).
+Before that you may have spotted her "mirror image" in the 2016 panto Happily Ever After.
 Another of Debbie's talents is choreography and when she has not been directing a panto has often been responsible for the dance moves.